Sa1tamaMan/Sa1tamaMan/README.md

-- 👋 Hi, I’m Sa1tama
-- 👀 I’m interested in music, game making, youtube stuff, gaming and more.
+- I make music and am interested in game developing and more.
-- 🌱 I’m currently learning programming on multiple languages, for example: Java, JavaScript, Python & more.
+- I’m currently learning programming on multiple languages.
-- 💞️ I’m currently not looking to collaborate.
-But maybe soon...
-- 😄 Pronouns: He/Him
+- Sa1tama
-- ⚡ Fun fact: I make music on Soundcloud and i am releasing songs on Spotify.
-My artist name is: CrazyKryz13